GA-CyberWorkforceAcademy/GTA-Labs/snort.md

 Pre-configured Snort rules
 ==========================

-While snort is running, open Firefox on the remote ws and view the webpage:
+While snort is running, open Firefox on the hank@remote_ws and view the webpage:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 firefox www.example.com